gibbok/notes-graphql/README.md

 In the same way that the URLs of a resource-based API provided a globally unique key, the id field in this system provides a globally unique key.

 https://github.com/graphql/dataloader

+## Apollo Client

+Apollo Client is a comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
+Use it to fetch, cache, and modify application data, all while automatically updating your UI.